-As part of an audit in accordance with ISAs, we exercise professional judgement and maintain professional scepticism throughout the audit.
+As part of an audit in accordance with ISAs and the applicable requirements of ADAA Chairman's Resolution No. 88 of 2021 Regarding Financial Statements Audit Standards for the Subject Entities, we exercise professional judgement and maintain professional scepticism throughout the audit.
 We also: